Daniel Craig as Benoit Blanc, “a private investigator of great renown”

 While neither tweed nor a matching suit, Blanc’s outfit still presents a “tweedy” image with his woven odd jacket and low-contrast trousers.
 It may indeed be easily mistaken for an albeit lighter-weight tweed two-piece suit until one looks closer, requiring an attention to detail worthy of the detective’s own observational skills.
 It’s no surprise that this was lost on Richard, whose own impatience in the field of observation would lead to his own demise in the film’s denouement.

-So if not tweed, then what?
-Blanc appears to wear a dark gray woolen sports coat constructed of basket-woven hopsack, an underused open weave that adds a coarse and rugged tweed-like sensibility but is more breathable and cooler-wearing and thus makes a more fitting “three-season” jacket for Benoit Blanc, whose “gentlest of Southern lilt” as described in Johnson’s Oscar-winning screenplay screenplay suggests a home base in the humid subtropical Mississippi Delta.
+So if not tweed in the traditional sense, then what?
+Blanc appears to wear a dark gray woolen sports coat constructed of basket-woven hopsack wool, an underused open weave that adds a coarse and rugged tweed-like sensibility but is more breathable and cooler-wearing and thus makes a more fitting “three-season” jacket for Benoit Blanc, whose “gentlest of Southern lilt” as described in Johnson’s Oscar-winning screenplay screenplay suggests a home base in the humid subtropical Mississippi Delta.
 (Craig evidently patterned his accent on Mississippi-born historian Shelby Foote, though Johnson has joked that it became “Shelby Foote by way of Foghorn Leghorn”.)

 While the hopsack weave can be patterned in large and loose gages, Blanc opts for tighter, smaller-scaled gages resembling “an appearance of minute squares” as described by Hardy Amies in ABCs of Men’s Fashion.
 Combined with the sober, businesslike overall dark gray color, the more structured appearance of the tight-gage hopsack weave creates a more professional air.